 Tibbetts Brook Water Quality Monitoring

 Urban park wetlands, lakes, streams and ponds are hosts to a number of ecological stressors leading to increased deposition of nutrients, road salt, sediment and invasive species (Dudgeon et. al. 2006).
 Tibbetts Brook is one of the last above ground streams left in NYC due to development.
-Since December of 2015 the Friends in association with the Civil & Environmental Engineering Department at Manhattan College have been monitoring the health of Tibbetts Brook and the associated Van Cortlandt Lake in order to better understand human impacts on the aquatic system.
+Since December of 2015 the Friends in association with Manhattan College’s Civil & Environmental Engineering Department have been monitoring the health of Tibbetts Brook and the associated Van Cortlandt Lake in order to better understand human impacts on the aquatic system.

 If you are interested in joining our Water Monitoring team, contact John Butler, Ecological Project Manager, at email@example.com for future dates.